- "You can have it all

 - When "March of the Pigs" rather suddenly continues playing after a prolonged period of silence.

 - The intro of "The Downward Spiral (The Bottom)" from "Further Down The Spiral" remix album ends with Trent Reznor's infamous scream accompanied with loud guitar noise blaring in the background.

 - Last Note Nightmare:

 - "Mr. Self Destruct" ends with a bunch of guitars playing different melodies at once, creating dissonant noise.

-- The Title Track ends with a harsh, distorted cymball noise until it fades into "Hurt".
+- The Title Track ends with a harsh, distorted cymbal noise that fades into "Hurt".

 - "Hurt" ends with a sudden blast of guitar noise that nearly drowns out the final line and then carries out for over a minute before fading into the background.

-- Lighter and Softer: "A Warm Place" and "Hurt"note .
+- Lighter and Softer: "A Warm Place" and "Hurt"—at least, until the endings.

 - The repeated screams of "me and my fucking gun" at the end of "Big Man With a Gun".

 - "Eraser" ends with Trent repeatedly shouting "Kill me".
 The same thing is heard in "Erased, Over, Out" from the remix album.

 - Mood Dissonance: "The Becoming" and "A Warm Place".

 - The hard, mechanical opening of "Mr. Self Destruct" is followed by the slow and softer "Piggy".

 - The violent snap in sanity seen in "Big Man With A Gun" is followed by the calming instrumental "A Warm Place", which is in turn followed by the torturing cries of "Eraser".